google/ldif/README.md

 parameter in order to determine the sign.
 The smaller the value, the higher the resolution, the smaller the smallest allowable hole in the mesh, and the slower the algorithm.
 The bigger the value, the lower the resolution, the bigger the smallest allowable hole in the mesh, and the faster the algorithm.
+The run time of both msh2df and of the rest of the dataset creation pipeline will vary greatly depending on the `-spacing` parameter.
+The default value of 0.002 is quite high resolution for a mesh the size of a unit cube.

 While msh2df is provided as a utility, it was not used to generate the data for the trained LDIF+SIF models.
 For reproducing the shapenet results, please use